Discover The Land of Hundreds of Canyons

 Imagine not just one canyon, but a wave of hundreds or thousands of them carved by water and gravity as far as you can see.
 Sounds exciting?
 That's about Canyonlands National Park in southeastern Utah.
 Little known place before it became a national park in 1964, Canyonlands National Park still looks and feels worlds away when wandering a bit off the paved roads.
 In fact, the park remains largely unhampered, so you can explore it on foot or from your 4x4 for days or even weeks without seeing another person, that's how vast and remote it is.

-Canyonlands National Park is quite popular thanks to its proximity to Arches National Park and Moab, Utah, an outdoors capital of the United States.
+Canyonlands National Park is quite popular thanks to its proximity to Arches National Park and Moab, Utah, an outdoor capital of the United States.
 Most people visit the two national parks in one trip, so no wonder Canyonlands National Park gets over 600,000 visitors per year (Arches gets roughly twice as many).

 The park sits on the Colorado River Plateau, the main water artery of the Southwest.

-Yes, the same Colorado that carved the world renowned Grand Canyon and the same one that lost its natural delta due to irrigation and overuse.
+Yes, the same Colorado that carved the world-renowned Grand Canyon and the same one that lost its natural delta due to irrigation and overuse.

 Canyonlands National Park is separated into four very distinct regions: Island in the Sky, Needles, Maze and The Rivers.